subhankar01/Covid-Chestxray-lambda-fuzzy/README.md

 <img src="https://github.com/subhankar01/Breast-Cancer-Histology-Classification-using-deep-learning-and-Fuzzy-Ensembling/blob/main/assets/Method%20Flowchart.png" width="500">

 ## Dataset<a name="4"></a>
 We have used the [Novel COVID-19 Chestxray Database](https://github.com/subhankar01/Novel-COVID-19-Chestxray-Database) for evaluation of our proposed methodology.
 We have also used our code to show our method performance over the popular [COVIDx datasset](https://github.com/lindawangg/COVID-Net/blob/master/docs/COVIDx.md).
-Information  about  the  Novel  COVID-19  Chestxray  Database  and  its  parent  image  repositories  isprovided  in [Table 1](#tab1)
+Information  about  the  Novel  COVID-19  Chestxray  Database  and  its  parent  image  repositories  is provided  in [Table 1](#tab1)

 ### Table 1: Dataset Description<a name="tab1"></a>